mab2zq/updated_instructions/Basic-instructions.md

 pip install numpy matplotlib pandas pydicom pynrrd pyradiomics scipy SimpleITK
 ```

+#### Optional (bash only): Edit .bashrc
+If you would prefer to never deal with needing to setup of the environment again after completing the above step:
+'''
+nano ~/.bashrc
+,,,

+And add the following line
+,,,
+source /home/YOURNAME/sbrt_radiomics_env/bin/activate
+'''

+If you do not see (sbrt_radiomics_env) before your moniker in the terminal repeat the same process for the .bashprofile file

 ## Get the data
 Now we need to get a copy of the raw data so we can process it.
-Run the following from your `/nv` directory:
+Run the following from your home directory:
 ```
 mkdir patients

 # We need a link to this directory inside the `sbrt_radiomics` directory
 cd sbrt_radiomics
-ln -s /nv/vol141/phys_nrf/YourName/patients data
+ln -s /home/YourName/patients data

 # Now we'll create links to the DICOM files with the necessary subdirectory structure
 # I created a bash script to do this